anhnguyendepocen/M335/docs/lab.md

 <h2>
-For Fall 2018 we will have R Lab in **STC 361** at the following times
+For Winter 2019 we will have R Lab in **STC 361** at the following times
 </h2>

 |Monday   |Tuesday   |Wednesday |Thursday |Friday |